Scottish Court Says Johnson's Suspension Of U.K. Parliament Is Illegal

 In response to the ruling, Scottish First Minister Nicola Sturgeon said, "Today's Court of Session judgment is of huge constitutional significance — but the immediate political implications are clear.
 Court says prorogation was unlawful and null and void — so Parliament must be recalled immediately to allow the essential work of scrutiny to continue."

-The judges ruled that from the evidence presented, the long duration of the suspension could only be explained by Johnson's desire to avoid legislative scrutiny.
-That contradicts the prime minister's stated motive for the move — saying that his new government needs the time to lay out its agenda in a speech in the middle of next month.
+The judges concluded that from the evidence presented, the long duration of the suspension could be explained only by Johnson's desire to avoid legislative scrutiny.
+That contradicts the prime minister's stated motive for the move — that his new government needs the time to lay out its agenda in a speech in the middle of next month.

 "Although Johnson claimed he was shutting down Parliament for five weeks to work on his legislative agenda," NPR's Frank Langfitt reports from London, "most political observers think he was trying to sideline legislators so they couldn't block his plan to crash the U.K. out of the European Union without a withdrawal agreement."